richardsonlima/richardsonlima.github.io/_slides/ai-engineering-course-step-01-module-13-numerical-stability.md

 ---

-## Journey Map 🗺️
+## The Journey Map

-1. Foundations and problem context.
+1. The problem framing and motivation.
-2. Operational intuition of the concept.
+2. Core mathematical intuition and geometry.
-3. Mathematical translation for engineering.
+3. Formal equations and engineering interpretation.
-4. Usage patterns in AI systems.
+4. AI system connections and production relevance.
-5. Practical build with code.
+5. Build path with practical implementation.
-6. Checkpoints for technical mastery.
+6. Mastery checkpoints and transfer to the next module.

 ---